Sentence Fragments

 3. Susan was overwhelmed with work, however she was able to complete her work before she left the office.*

-How To Correct: Comma splices can be corrected in several different ways, including
+How To Correct: Comma splices can be corrected in several different ways, including - using a period instead of the comma,

-• using a semicolon instead of the comma, and
+- using a semicolon instead of the comma, and

-• adding a conjunction (such as "or," "but," "and," "if") immediately after the comma.
+- adding a conjunction (such as "or," "but," "and," "if") immediately after the comma.

 1. He could not stand the long hours, so he quit his job.